Esher railway station: Services

 At off-peak times two trains per hour in both directions call at Esher, the termini being London Waterloo station and the larger Surrey town of Woking.

 Additional trains operate during peak hours, of which at least 4 (2 in the morning rush-hour, 2 in the evening) terminate at Guildford (which also serves as the terminus for stopping trains on Sundays).

 Woking is the point of change for services to longer distance destinations to the south-west (see stations below).

 Former amenities

 Two additional island platforms are disused and not accessible to passengers though passed by through trains.

 Bus services 515 and on Sundays 715 serve the station.

 Location

 The station is to the west of Weston Green which falls within the Esher postal district.
 Esher parish is close by the station and has included the Sandown Park grounds since its establishment in the early medieval period.
 A footpath to the west of the station skirts Sandown Park Racecourse and leads to the Lower Green area of Esher.
 The town's commercial area lies 300 metres beyond the racecourse entrance, followed by West End and Claremont.
 The station is the closest to Esher by road.
 Thames Ditton railway station on the branch line to Hampton Court is closest to the eastern half of Weston Green, which lies within the Thames Ditton postal district.

-In film, television, fiction and the media

-Esher railway station featured on an episode of the children's TV series Little Howard's Big Question, in which the Dutch graphic and mathematical artist M. C. Escher was confused with Esher and one of his drawings mistakenly thought to be the railway station.